3 Foolproof Ways to Motivate Your Team

 • Create new traditions and discuss the meaning behind them.

-• Only hire people and contract with people that align with you values, purpose, and vision (e.g., the Meaning).
+• Hire people that align with the values, purpose, and vision (e.g., the Meaning).

-• Celebrate when members live out the purpose, mission, vision, and core values of the business.
+• Celebrate when members live out the purpose, mission, vision of the business.

 • Talk about the history of your company and family.